talarsen/JavaScriptJournalAndProjects/README.md

 # myJourneyToBecomingAProgrammer
 This is my journal of my JavaScript programming journey.
-It will be useful for me to keep track of what I am learning.
-Also, it will show prospective employers that I have knowledge and experience with GitHib,HTML5, CSS3, Python and JavaScript.
+It will be useful for me to keep track of what I am learning and it will show prospective employers that I have knowledge and experience with GitHib, HTML5, CSS3, and JavaScript.

 **12/4/2019 ESlint-My New Best Friend